NQUIRE-Center/DAQC_simulator/README.md

 QASM parser generates a digital circuit description that can be simulated with D_simulator.m.
 Conversions between different types of descriptions can be made using the xxx2yyy.m functions.

-For any question, constact mikelgda@gmail.com
+For any question, contact mikelgda@gmail.com

 Licensed under CC BY 4.0